We may earn commission from affiliate links →

 Are you not sure what to see in Croatia?
 Well, for a small country of just over 56,000 square kilometers, you may be surprised to know that there are ten (yes, that’s right, ten!)
 Croatian UNESCO World Heritage sites you can experience and explore.

 There used to be eight Croatia UNESCO World Heritage Sites until 2017, when two more were added to the list, bringing the total to ten.
 In the meantime, another ten sites are currently considered world heritage.
 For now, however, they remain on the “Tentative List.”
 We included a handful of the most interesting ones at the end of this post, too, as they may well become actual UNESCO World Heritage Sites in Croatia shortly.

 These world-class heritage sights in Croatia make great places to visit in fall and spring when the summer crowds have dissipated.

 - Plitvice Lakes National Park

 - The Cathedral of St James in Šibenik

-If you’d rather not brave the masses in peak season, you could also visit some of the lesser-known Croatian sites that have been submitted to the tentative UNESCO list.
+If you’re coming to Croatia in summer and would rather not brave the masses in peak season, you could also visit some of the lesser-known sites to see in Croatia that have been submitted to the tentative UNESCO list.
 These include:

-- The fortified walls and salt pans in the towns of Ston and Mali Ston, which are less than an hour from Dubrovnik by car.
+- The fortified walls and salt pans in Ston and Mali Ston’s towns are less than an hour from Dubrovnik by car.